-The square is part of a key sequence of spaces leading from the Buttercross on the High Street to the Cathedral Close.
-It is formed of two commercial streets which taper and meet in a small square, with the Museum sitting prominently at the south-eastern corner of the space.
+The Square is part of a key sequence of spaces leading from the Buttercross on the High Street to the Cathedral Close.
+It is formed of two commercial streets which taper and meet in a small square, with the museum sitting prominently at the south-eastern corner of the space.
 This analysis looks at the pedestrianised section of the square, which has an enclosure ratio of 1:0.7.
-Buildings enclosing the space are up to 3.5 storeys high.
+Buildings enclosing the space are up to three and a half storeys high.

-- A5.3.24 Public realm materials include high quality paving and bollards which are individually painted by artists, delineating the pedestrian from the shared surface area and adding to the character of the streetscape. - A5.3.25 Ground floor uses fronting the space include retail units, cafés, restaurants and pubs. - A5.3.26 It is an intimate yet busy space due to the pedestrian movement through the space alongside areas of seating in front of the cafés and restaurants.
-It is one of the few spaces in Winchester with outdoor seating, the orientation of the square makes the space a sun trap and an attractive place to linger.
+- A5.3.24 Public realm materials include high quality paving and surfacing and bollards which are individually painted by artists, delineating the pedestrian from the shared surface area and adding to the character of the streetscape. - A5.3.25 Ground floor uses fronting the space include retail units, cafés, restaurants and pubs. - A5.3.26 It is an intimate yet busy space due to the pedestrian movement through the space alongside areas of seating in front of the cafés and restaurants.
+It is one of the few spaces in Winchester with outdoor seating; the orientation of The Square makes the space a sun trap and an attractive place to linger.